cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/datasets/index.rst

   schema that represents the data are optimized for querying and aggregating over time ranges.

-  Time partition filesets are typically written in batch: into large files, every *N* minutes or hours...while a timeseries table is typically written in realtime, one data point at a time.
+  Time-partitioned FileSets are typically written in batch: into large files, every *N* minutes or hours...while a timeseries table is typically written in realtime, one data point at a time.